 Beauty- The character's physical appeal.

-Charisma - The character's personal charm, it is used in leadership and persuasion.
+Charisma - The character's personal charm, it is used in leadership, persuasion and lying.

 Intuition - The character's ability to gather information or notice things out of the ordinary.
 I.Q. - This is how smart the character is how fast skills are learned, the ability to remember facts or reason.

-Psyche- The character's ability to endure mental strain, it is the strength of the character's identity.
+Psyche- The character's ability to endure stress, it is the strength of the character's identity.